- Vaccine Home

-The Minnesota advisory group will meet again soon to review the federal recommendations and provide input on how to implement them in Minnesota.
+The advisory group reviewed federal recommendations and provided input on how to implement them in Minnesota.
 The final decisions about how to distribute COVID-19 vaccine ultimately come from Governor Tim Walz.

-At this time, the meetings themselves are not public to provide space for candid conversations and consideration of a variety of viewpoints.
+Advisory group meetings were not public to provide space for candid conversations and consideration of a variety of viewpoints.
 Official group recommendations are public and are posted on the MDH website.
-Agendas and minutes from meetings will be added when available.
+Agendas and minutes from meetings can be found below.

 - Sept.
 29, 2020 Meeting Agenda: Phase 1a (PDF)

 - Sept.
 29, 2020 Meeting Minutes: Phase 1a (PDF)

 - Nov.
 5, 2020 Meeting Agenda: Phase 1a (PDF)

 - Nov.
 5, 2020 Meeting Minutes: Phase 1a (PDF)

 - Dec.
 30, 2020 Meeting Agenda: Phase 1b (PDF)

 - Dec.
 30, 2020 Meeting Minutes: Phase 1b (PDF)